 Washington Interfaith Network (WIN)

-Grace Church has belonged to the Washington Interfaith Network (WIN) since September 2007.
+Through the GFCC, Grace participates in WIN campaigns and events.
 WIN is a multi-ethnic, interfaith, non-partisan political-advocacy organization consisting of dues-paying member congregations and other entities working to improve life for all residents in the District of Columbia.
-It is an affiliate of the Industrial Areas Foundation (IAF), and participates in the IAF’s nationwide anti-usury campaign called “10% is Enough.”
+It is an affiliate of the Industrial Areas Foundation (IAF).
 Congregations of all faiths and denominations can join.
 Members must be willing to work together across boundaries of faith, race, ethnic origin, and political persuasion.